Mxtthieu/IJContrast/README.md

-# -ijplugin-contrast
+# ImageJ Plugin - Constrast measures
-ImageJ plugin that mesure the given image's contrast
+Calculates the mean intensity and contrast (as standard deviation) of a selected region in an 8-bit grayscale image